Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 sudo -E /home/'user'/miniforge3/envs/dgmr_env/bin/python3 train.py
 ```

 This command will execute the full training process for 500.000 steps (or otherwise defined in the train.yml).
 There is a high change the full 500.00 steps are not necessary.
-We recommend the use of tensorbaord to watch and evaluate the training process closely.
+We recommend the use of tensorboard to watch and evaluate the training process closely.
 When working on a EUMETSAT Virtual Machine and you wat to run tensorboard locally, make sure you connect to the VM as follows:
 ```
 ssh -L 6006:localhost:6006 'user'@'IP_of_VM'